onury/docma/README.md

 For markdown output issues (that are not related with style), you can open an issue @ [marked][marked].

+Sometimes, the issue is with invalid JSDoc comments.
+[See this](https://github.com/onury/docma/issues/55#issuecomment-437599192) for linting/validating your JSDoc while you type and within a build process.

 ## Changelog

 See [**CHANGELOG**][changelog].